garygangwu/self_driving_behavioral_cloning/README.md

 ## Training Details

+For each road in the simulator, I driven the cars for two cycles to collect the images, steering, throttle, brake, and speed information.

 ### Leverage left and right camera images

+he left and right images are important to teach the network how to recover from a poor position.
 The center image represents the direction that the car go straight, and the left / right images records the direction if the car steer left or right on a certain angle.
-Since the distance and angle are not given for the left and right camera, empiricially I added an offset of 0.25 to the left images and subtracted 0.25 from the right images.
-This is intend to adjust car back to the view of the center camera, if the center camera faces what the left / right cameras see.
+Since the distance and angle are not given for the left and right camera in the simulator, an empiricial approach is applied: adding an offset of 0.25 to the left images and substracting 0.25 from the right images.
+This is intend to steer the car back to the view of the center camera, if the center camera faces what the left / right cameras see.

-### Data Augmentation
+### Data Augmentation through fliping images

+Data augementation can be acheived through flipping images and taking the opposite sign of the steering measurement.
+This only only introduces more training data, but also minimizes the left turn bias because in the simulator the steering left dominates in the road condition

 ### Prevent overfitting

+To prevent overfitting, both dropout and L2 regulaization are used.
+50% dropout has applied to the first two fully connected layers, while the L2 regulaization has appiled to conv2D and fully connected layers.

 ### Extra road training